Library of Congress Literacy Awards

-The essay should summarize why the organization should be considered for the prize, focusing on how it meets the evaluation criteria (innovation, sustainability, replicability, measurable results and evidence-based practice).
-The most important information to include in the essay is a description of what the organization does and who it serves.
+The essay should summarize why the organization should be considered for the prize, focusing on how it meets the selection criteria (innovation, sustainability, replicability, measurable results and evidence-based practice).
+The most important information to include in the essay is a description of what the organization does and whom it serves.
 Given the size limitation of the essay, nominators are encouraged to have their text focus on the value of the work the organization provides and the difference that work makes in increasing literacy and/or public awareness of the need for literacy.

 - How much information about context/organizational history should be included in the essay?

 A brief statement about the organizational history is useful, which might include the length of time the program has been active and any important milestones that are relevant to the organization’s current work.
 Again, a reference to website content may be appropriate to provide in-depth history or background.

 - How do I add links to the essay to direct readers to additional information?